 Supporting your child’s Special Educational Needs

 Individual needs are catered for as well as resources allow.
 Our curriculum is designed to ensure that children will be helped to progress at the rate which is right for them.
-The school’s appointed Special Educational Needs co-ordinator (SENCO) is Mrs E Thompson.
+The school’s appointed Head of Inclusion is Mrs E Thompson.
 She is a member of the Senior Management team.

 Please click the link below for details of our Special Educational Needs Information Report: